 In light of our proven inability to enforce a zero-tolerance approach to sport, we should instead take a pragmatic approach.
 As a very brief and incomplete overview, I argue that we should allow doping within safe, measurable physiological parameters.

-We now know that doping is not a rare aberration.
 For example, if an athlete’s hematocrit (the percentage of red blood cells in blood) is under, say, 50%, we should not worry about whether she reached that level by altitude training, hypoxic tent use, genetic good luck, or doping.
 We should focus resources instead on drugs that are unreasonably risky for athletes, or that are against the spirit of the individual sport (by which I mean they substantially remove the human component of a given sport).
 The doping we allow should be supervised by a medical professional, permitted within prescribed safe ranges, and tested by independent accredited and monitored laboratories.
 You can read about this in more detail here or throughout this blog in the sport category.

 This position remains controversial.
 But its opponents imagine an El Dorado where sport is mainly clean, and the few athletes who do dope are likely to get their comeuppance.
 They argue that allowing doping would be unfair to clean athletes who would not be able to compete.
 They also argue that it would push young athletes into doping.